Reg Varney: Career

-Varney had made only a small number of film and TV appearances prior to being cast in the role of long-suffering factory foreman Reg Turner in the BBC television sitcom The Rag Trade (1961–63), which made him a household name.
+Varney had made only a small number of film and TV appearances prior to being cast in the role of long-suffering factory foreman Reg Turner in the BBC television sitcom The Rag Trade (1961–1963), which made him a household name.
 He was aware that he was the only performer without West End acting experience and worked hard to make up for it.
-Slightly later, he starred in a show for BBC TV called The Valiant Varneys (1964–65), performing multiple characters in front of a live audience.
-After that followed another comedy role in Beggar My Neighbour (1966–68); this also starred Pat Coombs, June Whitfield, and Peter Jones.
+Slightly later, he starred in a children's show for BBC TV called The Valiant Varneys (1964–65), performing multiple characters in front of a live audience.
+After that followed another comedy role in Beggar My Neighbour (1966–1968); this also starred Pat Coombs, June Whitfield and Peter Jones.
 Pat Coombs played the wife of Varney's character.
 Varney featured in The Great St Trinian's Train Robbery (1966) with Frankie Howerd, Dora Bryan and George Cole.

-The world's first voucher-based cash dispensing machine was installed at the Enfield Town branch of Barclays Bank.
+The world's first voucher-based cash dispensing machine (ATM) was installed at the Enfield Town branch of Barclays Bank.
 Varney was living in Enfield at the time and for publicity purposes he was photographed making the first withdrawal from the machine on Tuesday 27 June 1967.

-Varney's most successful lead role was in the LWT sitcom On the Buses (1969–73) as bus driver Stan Butler.
+Varney's most successful lead role was in the LWT sitcom On the Buses (1969–1973) as bus driver Stan Butler.
 Varney took considerable lengths to prepare for the role, even attempting to gain a public service vehicle licence so that he could be filmed driving on the open road.
 However, Varney was not insured so LWT had to employ professional drivers for these scenes.
 Three spin-off films were made — On the Buses (1971), Mutiny on the Buses (1972) and Holiday on the Buses (1973).
 Varney was 52 when the first series was recorded, although his character Stan, who lived with his mother and often tried to attract young women, was implied to be aged around 35.
-Varney was only eleven years younger than Doris Hare, the main actress who played Stan's mother, and some twenty-one years older than Anna Karen who played his sister.
+Varney was only 11 years younger than Doris Hare, the main actress who played Stan's mother, and 20 years older than Anna Karen who played his sister.